-In the CIWP, the school identifies current parental involvement practices and outlines activities related to expanding parent partnership programs.
+In the CIWP, the school identifies current parental and family engagement practices and outlines activities related to expanding parent and family partnership programs.

-The school will coordinate the parent involvement programs identified in the CIWP.
+The school will coordinate the parent and family engagement programs identified in the CIWP.

-▼ The school will evaluate the parent involvement policy for effectiveness and make improvements as necessary.
+The school will evaluate the Parent and Family Engagement Policy for effectiveness and make improvements as necessary.